 So while it CAN work (especially if you don't send a lot of secure messages), it's definitely not as easy to use as our favorite option below (#7).

-Alternately, you can send email through their internal portal.
+Alternatively, you can send an email through their internal portal.

 Still, we’ll give you a tour of how it works ― in case you’re curious or if you’re looking for a solution for non-HIPAA reasons.